5t0n3/pg-13/README.md

 You can probably also add this repository as a channel, if you'd like.

-### Nix on non-NixOS systems
+### Nix on other Linux distributions

-If you have a flakes-capable Nix on top of another (Linux) operating system, installation of PG-13 is still pretty easy (assuming your OS uses systemd):
+If you have a flakes-capable Nix on top of another Linux flavor, installation of PG-13 is still pretty easy:

 ```
 $ nix profile install github:5t0n3/pg-13/v1.0.0#pg-13
 ```

-Without a flakes-capable Nix, you should be able to clone this repository and run the following to achieve the same effect:
+Without a flakes-capable Nix, you should be able to run the following to achieve the same effect:

 ```
 $ nix-env -f https://github.com/5t0n3/pg-13/tarball/v1.0.0 -iA packages.<your system>.pg-13
 ```

-In both cases, you will have to install and set up PostgreSQL separately, but Nix manages all of PG-13's Python dependencies for you.
+In both cases, you will have to install and set up PostgreSQL and systemd separately, but Nix will manages all of PG-13's Python dependencies for you.

-### Other operating systems (no Nix)
+### Other operating systems (without Nix)

 You'll need to install a few things in order to get PG-13 running on other operating systems.
-Installing and setting them up is outside of the scope of this project, but plenty of guides should be available online.
+Plenty of guides should be available online should you need them.

-- **Python** - I've only tested with Python 3.9 and 3.10, but other versions could work
+- **Python** - I've only tested PG-13 with Python 3.9 and 3.10, but other
+  versions could work
 - [**poetry**](https://python-poetry.org/) - used for Python dependency
   management
 - **PostgreSQL** - this bot expects database `pg_13` to exist as well as the